2019 Tokyo car attack: Perpetrator

-A 21-year-old man, Kazuhiro Kusakabe (日下部 和博, Kusakabe Kazuhiro) of Neyagawa, Osaka, was arrested by police on suspicion of attempted murder.
+A 21-year-old man, Kazuhiro Kusakabe (日下部 和博, Kusakabe Kazuhiro) (born 1997) of Neyagawa, Osaka, was arrested by police on suspicion of attempted murder.
 Media quoted the man as claiming he had committed a terrorist act and deliberately driven his car down the narrow street to protest against the death penalty and the execution of Aum Shinrikyo members in July 2018.

 Police told several media outlets that they were investigating a link between Kusakabe and a doomsday cult, formerly known as Aum Shinrikyo, which was responsible for the 1995 Tokyo subway sarin attack.

 According to The Asahi Shimbun, the suspect told police that he had prepared for an arson attack: "I planned to set fire by spreading kerosene with the high-pressure washer, targeting a crowd at Meiji Shrine."
 However, police suspect he changed his plan after finding that vehicles were not permitted at the shrine due to the high volume of visitors.

 Victims

-Eight men, aged 19–51, were injured in the car collision, with the 19-year-old remaining in critical condition as of January 3, 2019.
-The ninth victim was a man who was mildly injured when Kusakabe struck him while getting out of his vehicle.
+All of the injured victims are men.
+Eight of the men, with age ranged from 19 to 51, were injured in the car collision, with the 19-year-old being taken to a nearby hospital in critical condition.
+The ninth victim, also a man, was mildly injured when Kusakabe struck him while getting out of his vehicle.